 For the purposes of this Part, a person to whom a share in the company has been transmitted by will or by operation of law is taken to be a member of the company.

-Note: For affairs, see section 53.
+Note 1: For affairs, see sections 53 and 53AAA.